Uncodified constitution: Canada

 Although there are Constitution Acts, important aspects of the constitutional system are uncodified.
 The preamble to the Constitution of Canada declares it to be "similar in principle to that of the United Kingdom" (which is uncodified).

 This applies at the federal level and to the provinces, although each does have the power to modify or enact their own within their exclusive areas of responsibility.
 To date only British Columbia has enacted a codified provincial constitution (see Constitution of British Columbia), though the other provinces' roles and powers are spelled out in section 93 of the Constitution Act, 1867, and through amendments to it dealing with particular provinces such as the Manitoba Act and the Newfoundland Act.

 China

 Some Chinese academics including legal theorist Jiang Shigong have argued that China has both a written constitution and an unwritten constitution based on the comprehensive leadership of the Communist Party.

 Israel

-The Israeli declaration of independence promised a constitution by 2 October 1948, but due to irreconcilable differences in the Knesset, no complete codified constitution has been written yet.
-There are several Basic Laws, however.
+The Israeli Declaration of Independence promised a constitution by 2 October 1948, but due to irreconcilable differences in the Knesset, no complete codified constitution has been written yet.
+However, there are several Basic Laws.